Birth and death in discrete Morse theory: Discrete Morse Theory

 \item $\alpha$ is the head of exactly one arrow;

-\item $\alpha$ is neither the head nor the tail of an arrow. \end{enumerate} A simplex is critical if and only if it satisfies condition (3) above.
+\item $\alpha$ is neither the head nor the tail of an arrow. \end{enumerate} A cell is critical if and only if it satisfies condition (3) above.
 These arrows can be thought of as the gradient vector field of the Morse function.
 A better point of view is the following.
-A discrete vector field $V$ can be thought of as a collection pairs $\{\alpha^{(p)},\beta^{(p+1)}\}$ of simplices, where a pair $\alpha,\beta$ is in $V$ if and only if $\alpha<\beta$ and $f(\beta)\le f(\alpha)$.
+A discrete vector field $V$ can be thought of as a collection of pairs $\{\alpha^{(p)},\beta^{(p+1)}\}$ of cells, where a pair $\alpha,\beta$ is in $V$ if and only if $\alpha<\beta$ and $f(\beta)\le f(\alpha)$.